-Ford targets at fleet operators and business owners with its electric pickup, and hopes to withstand the competition with other makers of electric pickup trucks – Tesla, Rivian, Nikola, General Motors, Lordstown.
+Ford targets fleet operators and business owners with its electric pickup and hopes to withstand the competition with other makers of electric pickup trucks – Tesla, Rivian, Nikola, General Motors, Lordstown.

-The company will build the Ford F-150 EV at its Dearborn Truck Plant in Michigan, “most technologically advanced plant in the world”.
+The company will build the Ford F-150 EV at its Dearborn Truck Plant in Michigan, “the most technologically advanced plant in the world”.

 What will the Ford F0-150 offer to buyers?